krishna-kumar-netizen/Design-Verification-of-Flash-Memory-Controller/readme.md

 3. Results Achieved

-Achieved 96% coverage on the design under test which indicates that most of our test cases have been exercised.
+    1.Achieved 96% coverage on the design under test which indicates that most of our test cases have been exercised.

-Verified the design completely and found the design to be bug free and the design is now ready for tape out
+    2. Verified the design completely and found the design to be bug free and the design is now ready for tape out

 ### *More details in report*